anonaddy/addy.io/source/_articles/creating-new-email-aliases.md

 These kinds of aliases are useful if you do not wish to include your username in the email as a potential link between aliases.

 You can now give this alias out and start receiving forwarded emails for it.

+> **Note**: If you generate a UUID/Random Word alias at your own username subdomain or custom domain then it **does not count** towards your UUID/Random Word alias limit

+You can also use the API to generate a new alias, full API documentation can be found here - [https://app.anonaddy.com/docs](https://app.anonaddy.com/docs)